OpenMined/PyDP/examples/restaurant_demo/README.md

 the input values are clamped more aggressively, which can decrease utility as well.

-Let's set the `upper` bound of`BoundedSum` to 65 to reflect the approximate maximum cumulative amount a visitor may spend on breakfast, lunch, and dinner.
+The `upper` bound of `BoundedSum` is set to 65 to reflect the approximate maximum cumulative amount a visitor may spend on breakfast, lunch, and dinner.

 Visit data for a week is stored in the `week_data.csv` file.